Washington Artillery

 including Lieutenant Edward Owen)

-Washington Artillery two piece sword belt buckle-
+Washington Artillery two piece sword belt buckles-

 circa 1860s